Start a conversation

 LLM-based config verification at scale

-Built an automated verifier that checks interdependent JSON configs across GitLab repos, reducing manual validation time and release risk.
+Built an automated config verifier across interdependent repositories, reducing manual validation effort and improving release confidence before launch.

 2024-10